Short-term programs give you a chance to study overseas in your summer or winter breaks.

 - Exchange: Pay tuition fees to the University of Melbourne rather than your host institution

-- Non-partner: Pay tuition fees directly to your host institution and no fees to the University of Melbourne.
+- Fee-paying: Pay tuition fees directly to your host institution and no fees to the University of Melbourne.

-All available programs, and tuition fees for each program, are listed in the Programs Database.
+All available programs, and tuition fees for each program, are listed in the Summer or Winter program database.
 These programs offer credit towards your University of Melbourne degree.

 - Only programs listed in our Programs Database are eligible for academic credit towards University of Melbourne degrees.
 You may complete a program that is not listed in our Programs Database, but you will not receive academic credit for your participation.